veryacademy/DRF-Query-Challenge-0001-Scenario-A/solutions.md

 # Challenge Solutions

-from rest_framework.response import Response from .models import Product

 # 🟡 Solution 1 – Basic Query (All Fields)

 Fetch all active products, ordering them by name.